-Joan Rogers to be Honored by The Friends of The Fairfax Station
+Joan Rogers Honored by The Friends of The Fairfax Station

-On Monday, March 24, 2014, at 7:30 p.m., The Friends of The Fairfax Station will hold their annual meeting at The Fairfax Station Railroad Museum honoring outgoing President, Joan Rogers.
+The Friends of The Fairfax Station held their annual meeting at The Fairfax Station Railroad Museum on March 24, honoring outgoing President, Joan Rogers.

 Joan Rogers is stepping down from the Presidency after 19 years in the position.
 She was instrumental in moving the original building to its present site.
 Joan has also been involved in the Dominion Valley Pony Club, Girl Scouts, PTA, St. Mary's Church and the Clifton Community Woman's Club during her many years as a resident of the Northern Virginia area.

 During the years of Joan's Presidency, the Railroad Museum has continued to succeed as an important part of the greater community, well known for its annual Holiday Train Show, Sunday afternoon train displays, Quarterly Forums, Tour and Civil War displays, including a celebration of the Sesquicentennial August 2012.
 As a Museum Life Member, Joan knows she is leaving her dedication to the Fairfax Station Railroad Museum in the hands of dedicated volunteers.